nunofachada/simoututils/README.md

 the third argument is set to 0.
 For multiple comparisons, it is preferable to set this parameter to 1, as it puts comparisons along columns and outputs along rows.
-The first item in the final argument is set to 0, such that the comparison name is not printed (which makes sense when the table comprises a single comparison).
+The first item in the final argument is set to 0, such that the comparison name is not printed (which makes sense when the table only contains a single comparison).

 <a name="multiplecomparisonsandcomparisonnames"></a>